samsond/samsond.github.io/_posts/2025-1-18-unlocking-cache.md

 Next, monitor Command Latency per second.
 This metric shows the time taken between the client’s request and Redis’s response.
 Increased latency often points to resource contention.

 When you notice an unusual drop in these or other metrics, investigate further by checking total memory usage and key evictions.
 These can guide your strategy for optimizing Redis performance, ensuring that you address potential issues like memory shortages or inefficient eviction policies before they impact your system.

+### Conclusion

+In this article, we explored various caching strategies—including read-through, refresh-ahead, write-through, and write-behind—to address performance and consistency challenges.
+We demonstrated how each method optimizes data retrieval and maintains data freshness.
+By applying these techniques, you can build scalable systems that effectively reduce latency and improve user experience.